 My friends and online therapy clients are starting to do more than just the initial yard work and garage cleaning most of us have been doing.
 Many are returning to hobbies - like playing instruments that they either haven’t picked up in years or had fallen off practicing.
 I’ve had a number of clients paint or draw or sculpt for the first time in their lives.
 New hobbies are being developed.
 A great deal of meaning and satisfaction comes from this.

 Most of us know that we feel better about ourselves when we help others, but helping others is tricky during this pandemic.
 Social distancing makes it hard to help, so it forces us to find creative ways to serve others.
 I’m finding the flexibility of working from home and the extra time created by quarantining is allowing me to be more giving with my time.
-Before COVID-15, I was generally too busy to take much time to talk on the phone with potential clients or folks who needed a different kind of help than what I offer.
+Before COVID-15, I was generally too busy to take much time to talk on the phone with potential clients or folks who needed a different kind of help than what I offered.
 Now I can, and it feels good.
 Though I want things to return to normal as soon as possible, this is a nice side effect of the pandemic.
 One of my clients has been making meals for some elderly neighbors.
 Another is shopping for a neighbor with a disability.

 This is the time to accept that the new normal is here to stay for a while.
-We all need to take steps to find meaning in this - both for ourselves and for those around us.
+We all need to take steps to find meaning in this - both for ourselves and those around us.

 For more information, visit my online therapy page